ulgg/ancient-chimes/README.md

 - How are you planning on using the data you gather from this API?

 >Download friend list for saving current friend's summoner name.
 If you transfer your account to other region once and you come back the old region.
-You can recovery friends by the exported friend list.
+You can recovery friends from the list.
+If you have sub account, you can add friends from the list.

 - Why did you create this?